Fever in the returning traveller

 If sexual contacts:

-Urine (male) or high vaginal swab for chlamydia/gonorrhea +/- rectal swab +/- mouth swab.
+First void urine (male) or high vaginal swab for chlamydia/gonorrhoea +/- rectal swab +/- mouth swab.

 Syphilis serology